EntityReborn/CHServerCommunication/Examples.md

 On Server A, calling /getplayers should return an array of players on Server B, either sending the result to console or the player who called that alias.

-## Underlying data type

-CHSC by default uses a null separated string to pass it's information across the wire.
-This is being deprecated in favor of JSON, however we will leave null separated strings as the default for now.

-To change the type:

-    comm_setdatatype('ServerA', 'JSON')

-Valid values are `JSON` and `NULLSEPARATED`.

-To get the current type:

-    comm_getdatatype('ServerA')